giannisdravilas/Polygonization-Point-Sets-2d/README.md

 `evaluation` directory contains the implementation of an app that compares the accuracy and speed for each of the 9 polygonization-optimization combinations formed using the previously mentioned algorithms.

+## Instances

+`instances` directory contains example instances used for the development and evaluation of these programs.

 <br>

 `CGAL 5.5` along with `CMake` are used for this project.